h55nick/machine-learning/projects/smartcab/README.md

 OPTIONAL: How many states in total exist for the smartcab in this environment?
 Does this number seem reasonable given that the goal of Q-Learning is to learn and make informed decisions about each state?
 Why or why not?

 * State is defined in agent.py now.
-Inputs include 'light' ['green','red'], next_waypoint ['forward', 'right', 'left'], and traffic ['left', 'right', 'straight'].
+Inputs include 'violation' and next_waypoint.
+The viloation state combines the traffic and the light to create one aspect of the state space in an effort to reduce the total state space while preserving the various outputs the of traffic.
 Each of these states include valuable input that is needed to make the next action.
-I would be curious if we could remove states that have inherit comflict, like traffic = next_waypoint but believe that would start making assumptions around the model and take away from the exercise in building a reinforcement learner as we would be making assumptions around the cost of such an action.
+I believe the current 'viloation' state is making assumptions around the model and takes away from the exercise in building a reinforcement learner as we are making assumptions around the cost of such an action. (it was suggested by the reviewer, although I'm worried I might have misunderstood.)

-[optional] This means that there will be 2 * 3 * 3 = 18 total number of states for this environment which seems very reasonable.
+These inputs were decided on so as to minimize the q-table which allows for optimal learning assuming all needed states are included.
+The biggest ommission is 'deadline' which is because that information is embedded in 'next_waypoint'.
+The viloation state is very powerful as it includes all inputs that can cause a negative reward and powers the 'rules of the road'.

 Code on commit: 9758de9